0rpc/zerorpc-node/README.md

 To create a new server:

     var zerorpc = require("zerorpc");
-    var server = new zerorpc.Server();
+    var server = new zerorpc.Server(context);

-The constructor optionally takes in an options object.
-Allowable options:

-* `heartbeat` (number) - Sets the heartbeat rate in seconds.
-Defaults to 5.
+The constructor takes in a context object with the functions to expose over RPC.
+Only functions that do not have a leading underscore will be exposed.
+Each exposed method must take in a callback as the last argument.
+This callback is called as `callback(error, response, more)` when there is a new update, where error is an error object or string, response is the new update, and more is a boolean specifying whether new updates will be available later.

 Events: